dilip786/JobIntent_Background_Service/README.md

 - It internally uses Job scheduler api.
 - It requires `WAKE_LOCK & BIND_JOB_SERVICE` permissions
 - `onHandleWork()` is default override method.
--It Runs on worker Thread or Background thread.
+- It Runs on worker Thread or Background thread.